Skip to main content

 Introduction to Tilwara Taal

 Tilwara Taal, also known as Tilwada, is a prominent shastriya taal in Hindustani classical music.
-It is recognized for its graceful 16-beat cycle, often used as an alternative to Teentaal in slow-tempo vocal music (Vilambit Khayal).
+It is recognized for its graceful 16-beat cycle, often used as an alternative to Tritaal in slow-tempo vocal music (Vilambit Khayal).

 Watch a Live Demonstration of Tilwara Taal